gosukiwi/jquery-seeker/README.md

 	autocompleteInterval: 2000,	// Ammount of milliseconds to wait before trying to autocomplete the seeker, set to 0 to disable it
 	orderBy: undefined,			// If you want to sort by a field that's not the seekField
 	maxFieldLength: 0,			// If you want to truncate the values, length of characters allowed, 0 to disable
-	dropDownSameWith: true 		// If you want to automatically make the drop down the same size as the input.
+	dropDownSameWitdh: true 		// If you want to automatically make the drop down the same size as the input.
 The min width is defined at the css though.
 You can use this together with maxFieldLength
 }</code></pre>

 # Notes